DarrenChouCN/algorithm/algorithm/algorithm/backtracking/README.md

 Thought Process:
 1. Traverse each column in the current row.
-2. Evaluate if the current row and column meet the conditions:
-    1) The column is not occupied.
-	2) The '\' diagonal is clear.
-	3) The '/' diagonal is clear.
-    4) If conditions are not met, move to the next column.
+2. Evaluate if the current row and column meet the conditions: ¢Ù The column is not occupied. ¢Ú The '\' diagonal is clear. ¢Û The '/' diagonal is clear.
+If conditions are not met, move to the next column.
 If met, mark the current column and continue recursively with the next row, "selecting" this column for further exploration.
 3. Repeat the process until reaching the last row, then add the current valid configuration to solutions.
 4. Once a solution is found, backtrack to the previous row to explore other column possibilities.
 5. Complete search: Each row and column will be fully searched for valid solutions and added to solutions until the entire search is finished.